 One artist from Japan, known as Onigiri Gekijo, has rice as his favorite food to play with.
 And he uses it to make rice balls in the shape of animals, pop culture characters, and various objects.

-Rice balls, or onigiri in Japan, are a popular dish that consist of white rice and nori (edible seaweed) wrap.
+Rice balls, or onigiri in Japan, are a popular dish that consists of white rice and nori (edible seaweed) wrap.
 They can have various fillings and are commonly sold in markets, restaurants, or on the street.

 Gekijo started making his unusual food art a few years ago.
 He applied to a rice ball contest and liked the experience so much that he decided to start creating rice balls in different shapes.